-SOX10 is a protein that is made by many different kinds of normal healthy cells including melanocytes, nerve cells, and salivary gland cells.
-Tumours that start from these types of specialized cells also make SOX-10.
+SOX10 is a protein that is made by many different kinds of normal, healthy cells including cells in the skin, salivary glands, and nerves.
+Tumours that start from these types of tissue may also make SOX-10.

 Once the SOX-10 protein is made it is held in a part of the cell called the nucleus.
 The nucleus is an important part of the cell because it holds most of the cells’ genetic material (DNA).